 Section 2 allows the Closing Out Party to designate which Principal Agreements are to be subject to a Close-Out Event.
 Have possible bank regulatory concerns been addressed?
 There is some scope for suggesting that the provision may be regarded by regulators as a "walkaway clause" in the same way that conditionality clauses have been challenged.
 A distressed financial institution may find that the clause will be used against it - rather than by it - and will result in the close out of those Principal Agreements on which the distressed dealer or bank owes money but not in the close out of agreements under which the distressed regulated financial institution is owed money.

-[Are we comfortable with the optional nature of the close-out provisions: the ability to cherry-pick among master agreements that is available to the Closing-Out party?]

 (h) Duplication of Notices

 We are concerned that there are numerous occasions in the course of a close-out under the Agreement when a Closing-Out Party will be required to deliver notices.
 For example, statements appear to be required in respect of each Settlement Date (Section 4.1) as well as in respect of the Final Settlement Amount (Section 4.4.(a)).
 These notice obligations seem to be in addition to those required by the terms of the Closed-Out Agreements (such as the Section 6 notices under the ISDA Master Agreement) - assuming we are reading Section 3.1 correctly to the effect that you comply with all close-out mechanics (including notice provisions) in the Closed-Out Agreements.
 This duplication of notices seems to be inconsistent with the move in the market generally to try to minimise notice requirements.
 Various groups, including ISDA are reviewing the notice provisions in their published forms of agreements with a view to rationalising them.
 It may be advisable to await a resolution on the issue before layering over a new set of notices.